plotly/docs-demos-dashbio/README.md

 ## About

-This app is used in the [`dash_bio`](https://dash.plot.ly/dash-bio) docs as examples of components that are slightly "heavier" and might cause the page to load more slowly.
+This app is used in the [`dash_bio`](https://dash.plot.ly/dash-bio) docs as examples of components that are slightly "heavier" and might cause the docs page to load more slowly.

 ## Getting started